Deep Temporal Graph Clustering: Method

 \subsection{Baseline temporal loss}

-How to capture the temporal information is the most important problem in temporal graph learning.
-As a classical temporal graph method, HTNE \cite{zuo2018embedding} introduces the Hawkes process \cite{hawkes1971point} to capture the dynamic information in graph evolution.
-Such a process argues that node interactions are influenced by historical interactions and this influence decays over time.
+How to capture the dynamic information is the most important problem in temporal graphs.
+As a classical method, HTNE \citep{zuo2018embedding} introduces the Hawkes process \citep{hawkes1971point} to capture the dynamic information in graph evolution.
+Such a process argues that node future interaction are influenced by historical interactions and this influence decays over time.
 Given two nodes $x$ and $y$ interact at time $t$, their conditional interaction intensity $\lambda_{(x,y,t)}$ can be formulated as follows.

-According to Eq. \ref{lambda}, the conditional intensity can be divided into two parts: (1) the base intensity between two nodes without any external influences, i.e., $\mu_{(x, y, t)} = - || \boldsymbol{z}_x^t - \boldsymbol{z}_y^t ||^2$, where $\boldsymbol{z}_x^t$ is the node embedding of $x$ at time $t$; (2) the hawkes intensity $h_{(x, y, t)}$ from historical interaction influences, which is weighted by node similarity in addition to decaying over time.
+According to Eq. \ref{lambda}, the conditional intensity can be divided into two parts: (1) the base intensity between two nodes without any external influences, i.e., $\mu_{(x, y, t)} = - || \boldsymbol{z}_x^t - \boldsymbol{z}_y^t ||^2$, where $\boldsymbol{z}_x^t$ is the node embedding of $x$ at time $t$, and (2) the hawkes intensity $h_{(x, y, t)}$ from historical interaction influences, which is weighted by node similarity in addition to decaying over time.